mithunpaul08/mean-teacher/pytorch/README.md

     - `268,77.19166666666666,76.95814338997099`
 - does libowen have momentum?
     - no
 - remove to_lower() at two places and check if that makes any diff. at vocab dictionary creation and embedding sanitize lookup function
+- check if sentences in claim and evidnece are getting cut at 1000
 - update embeddings = true
 - to make the run faster
     - currently i look up the word given id, by iterating through the dict every time. maybe try the index method they mention [here](https://www.geeksforgeeks.org/python-get-key-from-value-in-dictionary/)